ayogun/so-long/README.md

 ## Trailer

 Here on the top left corner it is visible how the game counts the score.
+I know how hard to see it.
+Anywho, I couldn't find a way to print it out bigger in Minilibx. lol

 <center>
 <img src="./img/score.gif">